esyede/rakit/packages/docs/data/autoloading.md

 ]);
 ```

-Before namespaces existed in PHP, many libraries used _underscore_ as
+Before PHP had namespaces, libraries used an _underscore_ as the folder separator.
-their folder indicators.

-If you want to use libraries with such conventions, you can still
-register them to the autoloader.

-For example, if you want to use the old version of [SwiftMailer](https://github.com/swiftmailer/swiftmailer),
-you might notice that all their class names start with `Swift_`.

-So, what we need to register to the autoloader is the word `Swift`, where that word
-is their root namespace.
+Those register the same way, under their prefix: every class of the old
+[SwiftMailer](https://github.com/swiftmailer/swiftmailer) starts with `Swift_`, so
+`Swift` is the name to register.

 #### Registering underscored classes to the autoloader: